Implement a product feature using GitHub Spec Kit

 Before you start

-Your lab environment must include the following resources: Python 3.11 or later, Git 2.48 or later, .NET SDK 8.0 or later, Visual Studio Code with the C# Dev Kit and GitHub Copilot Chat extensions, the uv package manager, and access to a GitHub account with GitHub Copilot enabled.
+Your lab environment MUST include the following resources: Git 2.48 or later, .NET SDK 8.0 or later, Visual Studio Code with the C# Dev Kit and GitHub Copilot Chat extensions, SQL Server LocalDB, Python 3.11 or later, the uv package manager, and access to a GitHub account with GitHub Copilot enabled.

 Exercise scenario

-You’re a software developer working for a consulting firm that’s adopting a spec-driven development (SDD) approach using GitHub Spec Kit and GitHub Copilot in Visual Studio Code.
-Your client, Contoso Corporation, has tasked you with adding a new feature to their internal employee dashboard application (ContosoDashboard).
+You’re a software developer working for a consulting firm.
+The firm is adopting a spec-driven development (SDD) approach using GitHub Spec Kit and GitHub Copilot in Visual Studio Code.
+Your client, Contoso Corporation, needs you to add a new “document upload and management” feature to their internal employee dashboard application (ContosoDashboard).

-Your assignment is to use the spec-driven development methodology to implement this feature.
-Rather than jumping directly into coding, you’ll create structured specifications, plans, and tasks that guide the development process.
-This approach ensures the implementation aligns with business requirements and organizational constraints.
+You need to follow a spec-driven development methodology with GitHub Spec Kit to implement the new feature.
+The GitHub Spec Kit enables you to create the constitution.md, spec.md, plan.md, and tasks.md files that guide the development process.
+The SDD approach with GitHub Spec Kit ensures that the implementation aligns with business requirements and organizational constraints.

 This exercise includes the following tasks: